 12. Yankton Bowl Family Fun Center

-With 20 bowling lanes and numerous arcade games, the Yankton Bowl Family Fun Center is undoubtedly a fun place to visit with your family.
+With 20 bowling lanes and numerous arcade games, the Yankton Bowl Family Fun Center is a fun place to visit with your family.
 The bowling alley offers a full menu of games for all ages, including the new Ultra Strike Laser Tag.

-And besides the incredible selection of games, the bowling alley offers a wide variety of food like pizza, burgers, fries, and drinks for everyone to enjoy.
+Besides the incredible selection of games, the bowling alley offers a wide variety of food like pizza, burgers, fries, and drinks for everyone to enjoy.
 With various activities, this bowling alley will keep you busy for hours.

 This amusement park features bowling leagues for children of all ages from age 3 to 20 from late September to February.
 Also, the facility hosts high-school bowling teams.

 See Related: Things to Do in Cheyenne, Wyoming

 13. Enjoy a Pizza at Charlie’s Pizza House

 Address: 804 Summit St, Yankton, SD 57078, United States

 Charlie’s Pizza House is a local favorite, serving up quality pizza and pasta dishes in a casual atmosphere.
 Their pizza is made with fresh dough and offers a wide variety of toppings.